A value from the StageAlign class that specifies the alignment of the stage in Flash Player or the browser. The following are valid values:

 display object's transform property.
 For example, the following code

-copies the entire transform object from myOldDisplayObj
+copies the entire transform object from myOldDisplayObj to

 myNewDisplayObj.transform = myOldDisplayObj.transform;

-The resulting display object, myNewDisplayObj
+The resulting display object, myNewDisplayObj, now has the

 same values for its matrix, color transform, and pixel bounds as the old

-display object, myOldDisplayObj
+display object, myOldDisplayObj.

 Note that AIR for TV devices use hardware acceleration, if it is available, for color transforms.